red-devils-ada/data_stroy/index.md

 <iframe src="{{ site.baseurl }}/images/graphs/corrected_emissions_bel_swiss.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

-We easily see that this has a huge influence on the emission.
-The corrected values are almost double the previous results.
-It is clear that one needs to take into account the emissions of import and export to get a good understanding of food emissions.
+We see that the correction only has a minimal influence.
+While Belgium and Switzerland both import many goods, the export seems to make up for this.

 ### Correcting for transportation